mjkeeble/BluesPrompter/CONTRIBUTING.md

- # Contributing to openSongPrompt
+ # Contributing to Blues Prompter

  **This document is in draft**

-Welcome to openSongPrompt!
+Welcome to Blues Prompter!

 👍🎉 First off, thanks for taking the time to contribute! 🎉👍